-By Dr. Shawna Dingmansleep
+By Dr. Shawna Dingman

 I was always a pretty good sleeper until I had kids.
 Three kids over a 9-year span resulted in about 15 years of poor, broken sleep as we dealt with the usual kid issues of feeding, teething, illness and bad dreams.